CryptoOutcasts/Candy_Machine_Whitelist_Site/README.md

 This should be the url of your API either from heroku or any other hosting services you choose
 ### REFERENCE: https://github.com/CryptoOutcasts/Whitelist_API
+### Please do not add a forward slash to the end of the url. just like the example

 ```
 REACT_APP_SECRET_KEY=__PLACEHOLDER__